Agent Queue¶

 Why Agent Queue?¶

 - Development-specific.
-Git branches, test verification, merge conflict handling.
-Not calendar automation.
+Git branches, test verification, merge conflict handling, workspace isolation, code quality gates.
+Built for software development, not calendar automation.

 - You're in control.
 Nothing merges, nothing deploys without you seeing it.
 Discord notifications keep you in the loop from your phone.